TemplatesPricingOur Story

 The challenge

-The Series A process was on the horizon.
-They needed a data room that didn't look like a shared Drive folder, a pitch deck that didn't look like version 47, and a cadence of updates that built trust in the months leading up to the raise.
+The Series A process was on the calendar for Q1.
+The team needed a data room that did not look like a shared Drive folder, a deck that did not look like version forty-seven, and a cadence of updates that rebuilt some trust in the months running into the raise.

 The approach

-A polished comms layer a five-person team could actually run.
+A comms layer a five-person team could actually run.

-Halcyon connected Docsiv to their metrics source and set up a monthly investor update template.
-Studio drafts the update from the numbers and the team's written product notes; Devon edits and ships.
-A process that used to take a weekend now takes 40 minutes — and the updates actually go out on time.
+Halcyon connected Docsiv to their metrics source and set up a monthly update template.
+Studio drafts the update from the numbers and a short Slack thread of product notes the team writes through the month.
+Devon edits and ships.
+A process that used to eat a Saturday now takes about forty minutes, and, more usefully, the update goes out on the first Monday of the month, every month.

-For the Series A, the team built a branded data room on raise.halcyonlabs.com with the pitch deck, financials, org, customer references, and due diligence docs.
+For the Series A, the team built a branded data room at raise.halcyonlabs.com with the deck, financials, org, customer references, and a tidy set of diligence documents.
 Every investor got a single link.
-Docsiv tracked who opened what and for how long — which told the founders which funds were warm and which were polite.
+Docsiv tracked who opened what, in what order, and for how long, which told the founders which funds were warm and which were politely browsing.

 The outcome